webbhuset/pipeline/docs/functions/fork.rst

 .. _functions:

 :ref:`functions <functions>`
-    Array of functions.
+    An array of Pipeline functions.
 If any of the elements in the array is an array it will be passed as argument to :doc:`compose`, which is then used as the function.

 Examples